yac-Abi/Financial_Data_Cleaning_Python/README.md

 6. **Financial Aggregation:** Computed the final accurate operational budget for March and segmented expenses by department to highlight the top spending centers.

 ## Repository Contents
-* `DataCleaning_Analyse.ipynb`: The complete, fully documented Jupyter Notebook containing the Python/Pandas code.
+* `DataCleaning_Analysis.ipynb`: The complete, fully documented Jupyter Notebook containing the Python/Pandas code.